 HOW MUCH DOES THIS PROGRAM COST?

-•The program fee EXCLUDES (expenses students will take care of on their own): Airfare to and from Thailand; vaccinations; lunch every day; personal travel; any additional research expenses not covered by the program.
+•The program fee EXCLUDES (expenses students will take care of on their own): Airfare to and from Northern Ireland; most meals; personal travel.

 The application deadline is December 1st.
 In order to apply, click here and start an application (for non-BYU students this link includes instructions on setting up a BYU NetID).
-Select the THAILAND DEVELOPMENT program for Spring/Summer 2017.
+Select the NORTHERN IRELAND: RELIGION AND CONFLICT TRANSFORMATION program for Spring/Summer 2018.
 The application steps include:

 1) Submit the supporting documents online.
 Complete letters of recommendation are not necessary.
 Rather, once you have started your online application, please email contact information for two references to firstname.lastname@example.org (indicate the name of the program and your NetID), and they will add that reference information to your application.